 This series is designed to increase the business savvy of our region’s artists.
 Offered annually, our core seminars cover career planning, marketing, taxes, copyright and contracts/negotiation skills.
 Additional seminar topics may be discipline specific or how-to.
 In all, ten Business Edge seminars are offered annually.

 Whether you’re thinking about forming a limited liability company or already have one, find out if this business structure really is for you.
-A volunteer attorney will cover all the basics, including how to form and run a LLC, operating agreements, when you can be held personally liable and how LLCs are taxed.
+Maureen M. Miller, Miller Law Group, will cover all the basics, including how to form and run a LLC, operating agreements, when you can be held personally liable and how LLCs are taxed.
 Then you’ll have an opportunity to spend 20 minutes talking one-on-one with a volunteer lawyer-accountant team.
 Consultations are scheduled in person that morning and may not be available if you do not register in advance.
 Your $15 tuition covers our referral service fee, so you can be matched with an attorney or accountant, if needed, after the clinic.

 “Business Edge workshops are a great resource for local artists to not only learn about the business side of their craft but also to network with like-minded artists and form new relationships.”